awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-constraints.md

 Amazon ECS automatically applies the following attributes to your container instances\.

 `ecs.ami-id`
 The ID of the AMI used to launch the instance\.
-An example value for this attribute is "ami\-1234abcd"\.
+An example value for this attribute is `ami-1234abcd`\.

 `ecs.availability-zone`
 The Availability Zone for the instance\.
-An example value for this attribute is "us\-east\-1a"\.
+An example value for this attribute is `us-east-1a`\.

 `ecs.instance-type`
 The instance type for the instance\.
-An example value for this attribute is "g2\.2xlarge"\.
+An example value for this attribute is `g2.2xlarge`\.

 `ecs.os-type`
 The operating system for the instance\.
+The possible values for this attribute are `linux` and `windows`\.

+`ecs.cpu-architecture`
-The possible values for this attribute are "linux" and "windows"\.Optional Attributes
+The CPU architecture for the instance\.
+The possible values for this attribute are `x86_64` and `arm64`\.

+`ecs.vpc-id`
+The VPC the instance was launched into\.
+An example value for this attribute is `vpc-1234abcd`\.

+`ecs.subnet-id`
+The subnet the instance is using\.
+An example value for this attribute is `subnet-1234abcd`\.Optional Attributes

 Amazon ECS may add the following attribute to your container instances\.

+`ecs.awsvpc-trunk-id`
+If this attribute exists, the instance has a trunk network interface\.
+For more information, see [Elastic Network Interface Trunking](container-instance-eni.md)\.

 `ecs.outpost-arn`
 If this attribute exists, it contains the Amazon Resource Name \(ARN\) of the Outpost\.
 For more information, see [Amazon Elastic Container Service on AWS Outposts](ecs-on-outposts.md)\.